Saturday, May 25th, 2013

 (WMLC Order Book 1690-1698, Part 3, by John F. Dorman, 1964, pg 15)

 Comment: The Westmoreland County will for Cornelius Morphew has not been found.
 Deeds and wills for the period of 1672-1690 seem to be missing at the Library of Virginia.
-Such a will is usually entered the year was made, rather than when the subject died.
-If the will could be found, we might better understand him.
+If the will or estate administration could be found, we might better understand him.

 (Ibid, J.F.
 Dorman)